XVII/iframe_app/README.md

 *Use of this software is subject to important terms and conditions as set forth in the License file*

-Iframe App
+Iframe Ticket Sidebar App
 =========================

-This is the Iframe app for Zendesk, formerly known as Sidebar Icon app.
+This is the Iframe Ticket Sidebar app for Zendesk, based on the Iframe App by Zendesk.

 It was designed to allow Zendesk agents to quickly flip to a web site and then flip back to their tickets without interrupting their workflow.
 This can be especially useful if you use a page to look up things like orders or other data from another system.
-The Iframe app displays an external source into a separate page in Zendesk that can be accessed through a button on the left hand navigation bar.
-Check out an article that details the functionality in our [knowledge base](https://support.zendesk.com/entries/22051533-Sidebar-and-Text-apps-for-the-new-Zendesk).
+The Iframe app displays an external source in a viewport on the ticket sidebar.

-The Iframe app supports websites that include the Zendesk App Framework (ZAF) SDK.
+The Iframe Ticket Sidebar app supports websites that include the Zendesk App Framework (ZAF) SDK.
 Check out [Iframes in Apps](https://developer.zendesk.com/apps/docs/agent/iframes_in_apps) to learn more.

-Please submit bug reports to [Zendesk](https://support.zendesk.com/requests/new).
-Pull requests are welcome.

-## Contributing

-Improvements are always welcome.
-Please follow these steps to contribute:

-1. Submit a Pull Request with a detailed explanation of changes
-2. Receive a :+1: from a core team member
-3. Core team will merge your changes
+## Changes from the Iframe App

+Converted to use the Ticket Sidebar in Zendesk

-## Copyright and license
+## Original Copyright and license

 Copyright 2014 Zendesk